-This is a blog of one minute (or less) daily inspirations.
+This is a blog of one minute (or less) inspirations based in rhythm with the cycles of the moon.
 Written for any person interested in living their lives more in Truth.
 It's also a blog for those who wish to use the moon cycles as a pathway to connect with their own spiritual life, and with all of creation.
 This blog shares the wisdom and experience of it's author(s) which we have found helpful to us in embodying the fullness of our own lives.

 Our destiny as human and spiritual beings is revealed to us according to our capacity (and willingness) to see what is the truth of 'me'.
 Our goal on this journey is to enlarge our capacity to have, receive, hold and manifest what is revealed to us.
 This is a continual process of receiving the Truth of what is 'me', and trusting to let go what is 'not me'.
 We do this by clearing false beliefs, and by surrendering to what we are asked and guided to do and be.

 Self Reflection: I see the Truth of what is me.
 I trust and let go of what is not me.

 Am I able to recognize when my sight is distorted, diminished, delusional?

 Do I notice those times when what I am seeing just doesn't seem to line up,